 We support the functioning of society and the provision of local services in all countries in which we operate by way of paying taxes and creating jobs.
-The taxes and tax-like fees paid and remitted by Neste were a significant source of income to public administrations also in 2017, when we supported the societies altogether with 3.8 billion euro.
+The taxes and tax-like fees paid and remitted by Neste were a significant source of income to public administrations also in 2018, when we supported the societies altogether with 4.0 billion euros.
 The countries in which we operate also benefited from the income taxes paid by our employees.

 In compliance with Neste’s Human Rights Principles, Neste encourages social progress and development that is in the public interest, including transparency, accountability and prohibition of tax abuse.

 Our data on payment of taxes in 2018 has been compiled taking into account the points of view of materiality, confidentiality, business reasons, and cost-effectiveness.

 Management of tax affairs in the Group

 Our President and CEO is ultimately responsible for decision-making regarding decisions on tax affairs at Neste.
 Significant tax planning measures and decisions are only implemented following the approval by the Board of Directors.

 Our operational tax organization is divided into the tax organization at Neste’s head office and local financial organizations operating outside Finland.
 High-quality tax returns and reports are the cornerstone of our management of tax affairs.
 We complete tax returns carefully in accordance with the applicable local laws and regulations and submit them by the deadline without undue delay.
 All communication and contacts with the tax authorities are honest, respectful, and professional.